mantidproject/mantid/docs/source/release/v5.0.0/sans.rst

 - Tabbing between columns has been improved in the data GUI table.
 Users can now single tab between unmodified columns, or double tab for modified.
 - Saving a CSV with sample geometry enabled, then reloading works correctly.
-- Hitting Shift+Enter on the top row no longer causes an exception
+- Hitting Shift+Enter on the top row no longer causes an exception.
+- The beam centre finder correctly centres HAB and LAB banks, previously it only worked for LAB.

 Changes
 #######